Allegiance

 to the next until the day God “set up a kingdom for the ages that would not

-Nebuchadnezzar symbolized the everlasting kingdom appointed by Yahweh and destined
+Nebuchadnezzar symbolized the everlasting kingdom appointed by Yahweh that was,

 In the Book of Daniel, the prophet declared